UCF is committed to maintaining a diverse student body, and currently enrolls students from more than 140 countries.

 Step 5: Submit Required Immigration Documents

 International applicants must submit immigration related documents to the International Services Center.
-For a list of the documents and additional details, please visit the International Services Center website.
+For a list of the documents and additional details, please visit the International Affairs and Global Strategies website.

 - Your application will not be reviewed until official SAT or ACT score reports (if applicable), all official high school or college transcript evaluations, all official AICE, AP, IB and CLEP score reports (if applicable), and official TOEFL or IELTS score reports have been received.